asagi4/comfyui-prompt-control/README.md

 ## PCSplitSampling
 Causes sampling to be split into multiple sampler calls instead of relying on timesteps for scheduling.
 This makes the schedules more accurate, but seems to cause weird behaviour with SDE samplers.
 (Upstream bug?)

+## PCScheduleSettings
+Returns an object representing **default values** for the `SDXL` function and allows configuring `MASK_SIZE` outside the prompt.
+You need to apply them to a schedule with `PCApplySettings`.
+Note that for the SDXL settings to apply, you still need to have `SDXL()` in the prompt.

+The "steps" parameter currently does nothing; it's for future features.

+## PCApplySettings
+Applies the give default values from `PCScheduleSettings` to a schedule

 ## PromptControlSimple
 This node exists purely for convenience.
 It's a combination of `PromptToSchedule`, `ScheduleToPrompt`, `ScheduleToModel` and `FilterSchedule` such that it provides as output a model, positive conds and negative conds, both with and without any specified filters applied.